SilentCrow/Hello-world/README.md

 # Hello-world
 a short description
-im not liking this class. . .
+Hi im Crow, and this is my IA01 assignment i think?